Sherrone Moore obvious choice, but here are other Michigan football head coach candidates - Yahoo Sports

 The Gophers have gone to a bowl game each of the last five years outside of the 2020 pandemic season and won nine or more games in three of the past four full seasons.

-Before that, Fleck took a one-win Western Michigan team and vaulted it to consecutive seasons of eight wins before the best year in school history in 2016.
-The Broncos finished No. 18 in the coaches poll and went a program-best 13-1, earning a New Year's Six bowl bid.
+Before that, Fleck took a one-win Western Michigan team and vaulted it to consecutive seasons of eight wins before the best year in school history, 2016, when the Broncos finished No. 18 in the coaches poll and went a program-best 13-1, earning a New Year's Six bowl bid.

 Mike Hart − Michigan running backs coach